initia-labs/minievm/app/ibc-hooks/README.md

  Input: packet.data.memo["evm"]["message"]["input"],
  // Value is the amount of fee denom token to transfer to the contract.
  Value: packet.data.memo["evm"]["message"]["value"]
+ // Value is the amount of fee denom token to transfer to the contract.
+ AccessList: packet.data.memo["evm"]["message"]["access_list"]
 }
 ```